cjwit/vote/README.md

 Next up:

+* Finish conversion to ES6

+	* Begin with PollList.jsx

 * Nav bar does not work on mobile

 * Chart transitions, reconfigure to work with React updates, add transitions

-* Using localStorage prevents different users on one computer from voting on the same poll
+* Using sessionStorage allows user to reload to vote

 Potential future projects:

 * Catch 401 error on failed login (instead of using alert)

-* Move disable voting logic from localStorage to localStorage or require login for voting and keep an array of voted polls in the user info
+* Move disable voting logic from sessionStorage to sessionStorage or require login for voting and keep an array of voted polls in the user info